-Life among the flowers would be infinitely easier if all toxic flowers, like the Poison Hemlock, carried names with poison in them, or at the very least, carried signs noting their toxicity.
+While the popularity of edible flowers continues to grow among the American public, it needs to be tempered with a cautionary tale.
+Life among the flowers would be infinitely easier if all toxic flowers, like the Poison Hemlock or the Death Camas, carried names with poison in them, or at the very least, carried signs noting their toxicity.
 Because the probability of flowers providing overt warnings about their toxicity is very low, publishing lists of poisonous flowers remains the responsible alternative.

 The size and complexity of the lily family (Liliaceae) means it's filled with both edible and poisonous species.
 Staying with the holiday flower theme, Easter Lilies sit atop the poisonous flower list.
 Veterinarians warm cat owners to keep their pets away from many popular house and garden species such as the Tiger lily, Easter lily, Rubrum, Day lily, Glory lily, Stargazer lily, Japanese show lily and Asian lilies.
 The picture shows the aptly named Death Camas, another species that ranks at the top of the toxic lily list.